DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Deadline for applications

-Applications for teacher training courses starting in autumn 2023 will be open until September 2023.
+Most teacher training courses start in September.
+It's best to apply early, if you can.

 If you intend to [apply for teacher training](https://www.gov.uk/apply-for-teacher-training), you could consider finding work as a [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) to gain valuable experience until your teacher training course starts.